 If you’ve been reading or watching the news, you’ve probably been seeing some unsettling things of late.
-Whether through nuclear war, over-exploitation of natural resources or just sheer negligence, we humans seem hell-bent on pushing our planet over the edge.
+The COVID-19 pandemic may have thrown our world into chaos, but nature seems to be healing in our absence.
+And no wonder, because whether through nuclear war, over-exploitation of natural resources or just sheer negligence, we humans seem hell-bent on pushing our planet over the edge.
 And the most depressing thing is that we’re all part of the problem.

 Most of us have probably encountered people who’ve said, “What’s the point in doing anything?
-What difference does one person make, anyway?”.
+What difference can I make, anyway?”.
 We’ve probably even thought that ourselves.
 But, to counter a question with another one, “If I don’t do it, who will?”.
 If all of us do our own little bit, then it adds up.
 And every little bit—every little bit—helps.

 Also read: 21 simple tips to be a responsible traveller